superNGA/NoX/readme.md

 ---

 ## Data
 * Data present in the BlackList/ folder is from `The University Toulouse Capitole` and contains over 4.6 million domains.
-However, I've noticed that does not contain some common local domains.
+However, I've noticed that it does not contain some common local domains.
 One may want to adjust the domain list according to personal needs and rebuild the filter.

 ---